Privacy Policy

 3.1 Personal data in client relations

-In certain cases, it may happen that you in the capacity of a client, representative for a client or as a potential client, contact our employees, e.g., by e-mail or telephone.
-During such communication, we save personal data and contact details that you submit to us to accommodate your question.
-We are responsible for the personal data regarding contact persons and other persons of client companies which are given to us in connection to undertaking the assignment, preparation, and administration of the assignment.
+In certain cases, you may contact our employees as a client, client representative, or potential client, for example by email or telephone.
+During such communication, we collect and store the personal data and contact details you provide to us in order to address your enquiry.
+We are responsible for processing personal data relating to contact persons and other individuals from client companies that is provided to us in connection with undertaking, preparing, and administering assignments.

 3.2 Personal data in interest forms

-When you subscribe to our newsletter, we collect some personal data.
-We do this to send newsletters to you and to assess the content when drafting upcoming newsletters based on the interest that the recipients of our newsletters may have.
-We also store the data as this allows us to send upcoming newsletters to you and to execute market analysis for the purpose of improving both our distribution of newsletters as well as our business in general.
+When you subscribe to our newsletter, we collect certain personal data.
+We use this information to send newsletters to you and to evaluate content when preparing future newsletters based on the interests of our newsletter recipients.
+We also retain this data to enable us to send you future newsletters and to conduct market analysis for the purpose of improving both our newsletter distribution and our business operations generally.

 3.3 Personal data at notifications to events